 About the Panel

-The Panel regulates takeover bids and other merger transactions (however effected) for companies which have their registered offices in the United Kingdom, the Channel Islands or the Isle of Man if any of their securities are admitted to trading on a regulated market or multilateral trading facility in the United Kingdom or on any stock exchange in the Channel Islands or the Isle of Man.
+The Panel regulates takeover bids and other merger transactions (however effected) for companies which have their registered offices in the United Kingdom, the Channel Islands or the Isle of Man if any of their securities are admitted to trading on a UK regulated market or a UK multilateral trading facility or on any stock exchange in the Channel Islands or the Isle of Man.
 Its remit also extends to other public companies and certain private companies which are resident in the United Kingdom, the Channel Islands or the Isle of Man.

-Full details of the scope of the Panel’s jurisdiction and of its responsibilities in shared jurisdiction cases are set out in section 3 of the Introduction to the Code.
+Full details of the scope of the Panel’s jurisdiction are set out in section 3 of the Introduction to the Code.

 The following resources are available in this section: